ronkow/python-for-data-practitioners/README.md

 </kbd>
 <br><br>

-Test that you can access Python and pip from Command Prompt by checking the versions of Python and pip.
+Test that you can access Python and pip in Command Prompt by checking the versions of Python and pip.
 Enter `python --version` and `pip --version`.
 Enter `pip list` to see the list of packages installed and their versions. pip is now the only package installed.

 <kbd>
 <img src="./images/command_prompt_version.png" width="700" alt="Command Prompt">